RodricBr/Bash-Command-Injection/README.md

 > Decimal (previous octal output) -> Binary:
->> Taking the decimal value that corresponds to the octal representation of a byte from the previous step and converting that decimal value to its equivalent binary representation
+>> Taking the decimal value that corresponds to the octal representation of a byte from the previous step and converting that decimal value to its equivalent binary representation.
+The binary is our final result.

 <br>